Shree0802/ML_Experiments/README.md

 # Dataset(Exp_No.2)

-This folder contains datasets used for Data Science, Machine Learning, and Deep Learning experiments.
+1) This folder contains datasets used for Data Science, Machine Learning, and Deep Learning experiments.
 These datasets support data preprocessing, model training, evaluation, and practical implementation of AI/ML concepts.

+2) Also in this folder included 'Mini Assignment

 ![ML_Experiment](dataset.png)